-Radiation therapy is usually not part of the main treatment for people with CLL.
+Radiation therapy is usually not used for people with CLL.
 But it may be used in certain cases.
-Your doctor may advise radiation therapy for these reasons:
+Your healthcare provider may suggest radiation therapy for these reasons:

-You have decided to have a stem cell transplant.
-This is rarely done for CLL, but may be used in certain cases.
+You need radiation to help get ready for a bone marrow transplant.
+This is rarely done for CLL, but it may be used in certain cases.
 Radiation therapy kills not only leukemia cells, but also normal bone marrow cells.
-This helps prevent the rejection of stem cell transplants.
+This helps prevent rejection of transplanted stem cells.
 If you need to have a transplant, you may have total body irradiation.
 This sends radiation in equal doses to all parts of your body.

 How is radiation therapy given?

 Radiation treatments are not painful.
-They are a lot like getting an X-ray.
-For each treatment you may be in the radiation room for 20 minutes to 30 minutes, but the treatment itself could take just a few minutes.
+They are a lot like getting a chest or dental X-ray.
 You can have the treatments either as an outpatient or as an inpatient.
 Outpatient means you go home the same day.
 Inpatient means you stay overnight in the hospital.
-If you're having treatment directed at just a small part of your body, you'll likely do this as an outpatient.
+If you're having treatment aimed at just a small part of your body, you'll likely do this as an outpatient.
 If you're preparing for a stem cell transplant, you will have the treatments as an inpatient.

 Possible side effects of radiation therapy

 Radiation therapy can kill cancer cells, but it can also damage nearby normal cells.
 This can lead to side effects.
 But many people have no side effects.
 If you do have side effects, they get better and go away over time when treatment ends.

 The side effects from radiation therapy depend on where the radiation is aimed, and can include:

 Nausea, vomiting, and diarrhea, from radiation to the abdomen

 Radiation can also lower your blood counts.
 So your healthcare provider will watch your blood counts closely.